πŸš€ Launch mobile apps 10x faster with Next.jsGet NextNative β†’

 You're almost there πŸš€

-Now go ahead and follow this tutorial to get your mobile app running!
+Now go ahead and follow Ship in 5 minutes tutorial to get your mobile app running!